When Should I Look For A Sex Therapist Near Me?

 Sexual trauma or abuse may cause various concerns for clients in relationships or those hoping to make sexual or romantic connections after a traumatic event.
 For some individuals, a trauma history may cause pain during sex.
 For those with a mental illness like post-traumatic stress disorder (PTSD), sex may trigger flashbacks or distressing memories.
 A sex therapist can discuss topics like this in detail and help clients develop a unique treatment plan.

-Solutions to mismatching desires or libido
+Solutions to mismatching sexual desires or libido

 Mismatched libido or desires can be a concern for some clients.
 Sex counseling can help these individuals identify any underlying concerns contributing to low sexual desire or strategies for both partners to have their needs met without harming the boundaries of the other.

-Improved overall satisfaction
+Improved overall satisfaction and mental health

 Counseling can allow couples and individuals to learn more about their needs.
 Learning more could improve sexual satisfaction and a deeper understanding of their desires.

 Sex counseling can also be beneficial for those seeking general education.
-Forbes references a survey conducted on high-earning women and found that only 3% of participants felt they had learned about sex at school or from their families as children.
+Forbes references a survey conducted on high-earning women and found that only 3% of participants they had learned about sex at school or from their families as children.
 34% learned from peers, and 28% from magazines or books.
 In addition, 77% of women did not learn that sex should be pleasurable, and 70% were not taught about consent.
 Finally, 62% felt shame or embarrassment about sex and sexuality due to their lack of education.
 With a sex therapist, you can learn more about how pleasure, consent, and connection can be achieved through sex and how to communicate your boundaries and needs during an interaction.
 Counselors can also teach about safe sex and preventative care.

 Getty/AnnaStills